Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 6. Arsenic Album – For Dry Scaly Eruptions

 This medicine works well for cases having dry, rough scaly eruptions.
 In most cases, eczema is marked on the face.
-There occurs intense itching and burning in the eruptions.
+Intense itching and burning is felt in the eruptions.
 It is worse at night in most cases requiring it.
 The affected skin can be oversensitive to touch.

 7. Mezereum – For Eruptions That Discharge Sticky Fluid

-Mezereum is very beneficial for Atopic Dermatitis with eruptions oozing fluid.
+Mezereum is very beneficial for treating atopic dermatitis with eruptions oozing fluid.
 The fluid is very sticky.
 It is also indicated when thick scabs form on the skin with pus under it indicating infection.
 At times blood may ooze out on touching crusty eruptions.
 The eruptions are attended with marked itching.
 It gets worse from bathing with warm water.

 Signs And Symptoms Of Atopic Dermatitis